| CTemeritusassembly.org | ||||||||||||||||||||||||||||||||||

 ![]() |

-| Mary Rogers' Commentaries | ||||||||||||||||||||||||||||||||||
+| Mary Rogers' Corner | |||||||||||||||||||||||||||||||

 | At this season, there are often new retirees from many or all of the universities in Connecticut.
 All of these people are eligible for membership in the Emeritus Assembly.
 Sometimes, their names have been made known to officers of the Emeritus assembly.
 Sometimes, the Assembly has found it difficult to learn all of the names and addresses.
 This situation produces an opportunity for all current members to help both the Assembly and their former colleagues.
 Do you know of someone who has recently retired?
 Has that person received a copy of our Newsletter?
 If not, please tell the retiree all about the Emeritus Assembly: when and where the first meeting of this academic year will be held, (October 4, 2007 1:00 PM at Zenny's.
 Storrs.
 2:45 PM a guided tour of the Dodd Center, UCONN with Betsy Pitman, and 4:00 PM at Konover Auditorium, Dodd Center, UCONN for an address by Michael J. Bean, Esq.), how to reach one of the officers (see list of officers on the home page of this site), and obtain a copy of the Newsletter,(contact Timothy Killeen, membership chair at Killeen3@charter.net), and how to reach this website (www.CTemeritusassembly.org or www.eact.info).
 Membership and reservation forms can be printed from the web site's reservations.
 The founding members decreed that all retirees receive two years - four copies - of the Newsletter even if they do not send in that massive dues payment of six dollars.
 All retirees for the entire state, with its twenty private and public universities, often means two or three hundred new emeriti in one year.
 Some institutions keep such strict privacy rules that addresses can be difficult for the Assembly's membership officer to obtain.
 As suggested above; - you will be helping the Assembly by keeping up its membership, and you will be helping your former colleague by keeping her or him in touch with the academic scene Remember the Assembly's MISSION STATEMENT: The Emeritus Assembly of The Connecticut State Conference of the AAUP is committed to the following pursuits: promotion of the social, professional and general welfare interests of emeritus professors of institutions of higher education in Connecticut and the support of the professional and economic interests of the active faculties of the Connecticut institutions of higher education wherever possible and appropriate.
 Mary Rogers September,2007 |

-| Note: At the 10/4/2007 meeting, EA members voted to set the annual dues at $10.00. | ||||||||||||||||||||||||||||||||||
+| Note: At the 10/4/2007 meeting, EA members voted to set the annual dues at $10.00. | |||||||||||||||||||||||||||||||

 Reflections on the Primary Elections The voting in early primary states is much easier to understand than many of its commentaries.
 That young people are voting for Senator Obama is easily comprehensible; similarly, voters above a certain age are favoring Senator Clinton.
 No mystery.
 Where the mystery arises is in the analysis - or the failure thereof - which some commentators are making.
 Remarks have emphasized the change in attitude toward nonwhite candidates.
 Why not toward non-male candidates?
 The constitutional amendment which says that “The right of citizens to vote shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude, “ was enacted March 30, 1870.
 The nineteenth amendment which says “The right of citizens of the United States to vote shall not be denied or abridged by the United States of or by any state on account of sex” did not take effect until August 26, 1920.
 Half a century later!
 From the constitutional point of view, it is more remarkable that a woman is running for president than it is that an African American is running for president.
 Yet we find many commentators full of criticism for the woman, while showing much admiration for the talented young biracial senator.
 Is it possible that this country is ready to accept a biracial male for the Oval Office, but not yet ready to accept any female?
 Are American voters unaware of Margaret Thatcher, Benezir Bhuto, Angela Merkel, Indira Gandhi, Golda Meier and so many other women who have been national leaders in various countries?
 Please, guys, don’t feel threatened.
 Let those of us whose mothers could not vote have a candidate whose success will do honor to our deprived parents.
 Mary Rogers January 2008 |

 | For related commentaries, please see Richard Wurst's write up of who are we? and Cecilia Welna's lookback of the second ten years of the Assembly's existence, excerpts from recent issues of the newsletter, and hot topics.
-For more information regarding the Assembly, please visit the old home page. | ||||||||||||||||||||||||||||||||||
+For more information regarding the Assembly, please visit the old home page | |||||||||||||||||||||||||||||||

-| Reservations | Web Commentary | |||||||||||||||||||||||||||||||||
+| Reservations | Web Commentary | ||||||||||||||||||||||||||||||

 | Tuesday, July 21, 2009